HMO vs. PPO: Which Is Best for You in 2026?

 Difference Between an HMO and a PPO

-The main difference between health plan types comes down to how much control you want over your care and what you’re willing to spend.
-With an HMO, you’ll work with a primary care doctor who coordinates your treatments and referrals.
-A PPO lets you see specialists directly and even go out-of-network, though you’ll pay more out of pocket for that flexibility.
+The core difference between health plan types is how much control you want over your care and what you're willing to pay for it.
+An HMO gives you a primary care doctor who coordinates treatments and referrals.
+A PPO lets you see specialists directly and go out-of-network at higher out-of-pocket cost.

-Choosing the right plan depends on your health needs, budget and how hands-on you want to be with your care.
-Once you’ve decided between an HMO and a PPO, compare top-rated health insurance companies to find quality coverage that fits you best.
+The right choice depends on your health needs, budget and how much you want to manage your own care.
+Once you've decided, compare top-rated health insurance companies to find coverage that fits.

 Monthly Premium